tarunlnmiit/irtex-1.0/README.md

       The server will be started at http://127.0.0.1:8000

-  >> The code currently consists of Color Layout Descriptor(CLD) generator and Region Based Shape Descriptor(RBSD) generator.
+  >> The code on server currently consists of Color Layout Descriptor(CLD) generator and Region Based Shape Descriptor(RBSD) generator.
 The results sent to the frontend are currently ranked on the average similarities computed on CLD and RBSD along with the individual ranked results of CLD and RBSD.
+But, all the feature extraction implementations can be individually run as standalone python scripts as follows:

    * In order to run the CLD extractor file, the command is as follows:
       First navigate to directory **color_layout_descriptor**.